KvalheimRacing/NorBotChallenge/README.md

 * Get all the required NPM modules

+      cd NorBotChallenge
       npm install

-* Get all clientside libraries
+* Get all clientside libraries using Bower

+      npm install -g bower
       bower install

 * Start the backend server

-      node server.js (for one time start)
+      node app\server.js (for one time start)

       or